MosGeo/Ara/README.md

 # Project Ara
 This is a prototype for complete hardware/software system to help the blind and low vision people navigate new environment using spatial sound.
+The hypothesis is that after some time of using the system, sensory substitution will occur in the brain will be able to automatically envision the image (https://en.wikipedia.org/wiki/Sensory_substitution).
 See it in action:

 https://www.youtube.com/watch?v=wnokEU0vZD8&feature=youtu.be